astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 therefore conclude that Asha's clock is running a half-second slow, consistent with the pithy "moving clocks run slow" adage.
-It is also consistent with the longer formulation that a clock at rest with respect to the two events measures a shorter time interval.
+It is also consistent with the longer formulation that a clock at rest with respect to the two events (Asha's clock) measures a shorter time interval (than Bob's clock).

 The conceptual challenge comes when considering how to narrate these events from Asha's perspective, in which Bob's clock is the one that